mobxjs/mobx/docs/reactions.md

 ### `signal`

 An AbortSignal object instance; can be used as an alternative method for disposal.<br>
-in the promise version of `when` when aborted, the promise rejects with the "WHEN_ABORTED" error.
+When used with promise version of `when`, the promise rejects with the "WHEN_ABORTED" error.

 ### `onError`